unknowntrojan/unknowntrojan/README.md

 My programming experience is not just limited to backend or systems programming, however.
 While front-end web development is most definitely not my strong suit, I do still find it partially enjoyable and have made websites utilizing libraries like [htmx](https://htmx.org/) and other lightweight frontend technologies, along with styling projects such as [pico.css](https://picocss.com/) and [Tailwind CSS](https://tailwindcss.com/).
 I personally dislike the popular SPA framework approach the likes of [React](https://reactjs.org/) and [Angular](https://angular.io/).

+[LLVM](https://llvm.org/) is a project I am really excited about.
+I haven't done much with it _yet_, but it has huge potential for creating new languages and writing custom passes for optimization or obfuscation.
+Did I mention it can be used to basically __completely thwart__ the efforts of code virtualizers? 😉

 My services have always been hosted on my own infrastructure.
 My favorite Linux Distribution by far is [Fedora Linux](https://getfedora.org/), both for Desktop and Server workloads.
 I am familiar with the Linux CLI and contemporary containerization technologies and have used them extensively throughout my personal projects, for example to host my VCS ([Gitea](https://gitea.io/en-us/)), CI/CD ([Woodpecker](https://woodpecker-ci.org/)) and the occasional game server.

 ## Contact